Agentic AI for Commercial Insurance Underwriting with Adversarial Self-Critique: Dataset and Experimental Setup

 Each case was evaluated under all 3 configurations.
 For manual scenarios, underwriter time and baseline performance were measured.
 For AI scenarios, metrics included recommended decisions, errors relative to ground truth, and processing time.
 Domain experts reviewed each AI output, provided qualitative feedback, and classified errors for failure analysis.

-Stress tests probed system robustness using adversarially perturbed cases with inconsistent or incomplete data and out-of-distribution cases from unseen lines of business.
+Stress tests probed system robustness using adversarially perturbed cases with inconsistent or incomplete data.
+They simulated real-world noise such as missing fields and contradictory documents.
+They also included out-of-distribution cases from unseen lines of business.
 All experiments ran between November and December 2025 using the same model version with a reset state between cases.
 Statistical significance was assessed using McNemar's test where applicable.